Breeni/BtWTodo/README.md

-BtWTodo is a highly customizable to-do list, containing many default to-dos related to Sanctum of Dominations.
+BtWTodo is a highly customizable to-do list, containing many default to-dos related to Chains of Dominations.

 # Features